amortensen/dots-protocol/draft-teague-dots-protocol.md

 [I-D.hamilton-quic-transport-protocol].

-Regardless of the underlying transport used, this document does not prescribe the method of mutual authentication.
+Regardless of the underlying transport used, this document does not prescribe the method of mutual authentication, and alternatives may include a mix of things like basic auth [RFC7617] and HTTP SPNEGO [RFC4559].
 The method of mutual authentication used for the data channel is left to the discretion of the DOTS server operator.
 Additional discussion of mutual authentication is below in
 {{security-considerations}}.